310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Kanata v2 %}
 doing such unnecessary things… no one asked for it, okay?

-if i were to just restrain myself for a while, it would have all gone well.
+if i were to just [restrain] myself, it would have all worked out peacefully.

-you said you put pressure on them, but my household has not actually done anything wrong.
+you said you put [pressure] on them, but my [household] has not actually done anything [wrong].

-please do not threaten people for no reason.
+please do not [threaten] people for no reason.

-it is our responsibility as people with power to protect peace by not using that power.
+it is our responsibility as people with [power] to protect [peace] by [not using] that power.
 {% endbubble %}

 {% bubble Madara %}